RichterBros/PierresBakery.Solution/README.md

 ## Specifications

-**Behavior**: User will click an vendors name to go to a separate page to view order and its details and be ableto add a new order.
+**Behavior**: User will click an vendors name to go to a separate page to view order and its details and be able to add a new order.
   * Click on vendor name
   * View details about order/ add new order.